-Arinn Young, a member of Canada’s 2014 world champion team, has always been passionate about basketball.
-When knee injuries prevented her from playing stand-up basketball in 2011, family friend and wheelchair basketball coach, Max MacMillan pushed Young to give wheelchair basketball a try.
+When knee injuries prevented her from playing stand-up basketball in 2011, family friend and wheelchair basketball coach Max MacMillan pushed Young to give wheelchair basketball a try.

 A strong player in stand-up ball, where she won over 15 MVP awards and two city championships, Young immediately fell in love with the wheelchair sport, describing it as more positive than the stand-up game.
-At home under the basket, she helped lead her club team, the Edmonton Inferno, to a Canadian Women’s Championship in 2013.
-Young loves the aggression of the game, which she says pumps her up.
+At home under the basket, she helped lead her club team, the Edmonton Inferno, to a Canadian women’s championship in 2013.

-First named as a full-time player to the Sr. National Team in 2014, Young says the opportunity to wear the Team Canada jersey means the world to her.
+First named as a full-time player to the senior national team in 2014, Young says the opportunity to wear the Team Canada jersey means the world to her.

 2018 and 2014 World Championships… 2016 Paralympic Games… 2015 and 2019 Parapan American Games… Named MVP at 2018 CWBL Women’s National Championship (Edmonton Inferno).